 Have you ever noticed black, sooty mold growing on your plants?
 It’s unsightly, and if you ignore it, it can cause damage to your plants.

-Fortunately, there are a few natural ways to get rid of it.
+Fortunately, there are several natural ways to get rid of it.
 This post will share some home remedies and environmentally friendly methods to help control sooty mold.

 What is Sooty Mold?

 You’ve probably seen black patches on the leaves of your plants, and if you’re like most gardeners, you’re not sure what they are.
-Well, that’s likely sooty mold, which can be a real problem.
+That’s likely sooty mold, which can be a significant problem.

 It erupts because of a fungus that grows when there is a buildup of honeydew on the leaves and stems of plants [1].